 2. Wrong pixel ID

 If you manage more than one brand, ad account, or client, it's easy to paste last project's pixel ID.
-Pixel Helper shows the ID that actually fired — check it against the ID in Events Manager.
+Pixel Helper shows the ID that actually fired, so check it against the ID in Events Manager.
 A pixel that fires perfectly into the wrong dataset looks exactly like a pixel that isn't working.

 3. Your site is a single-page app that never re-fires